moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_customentity.md

 To get all Custom lists, you can send a request for the [company settings](../dictionaries/#entities-company-settings-get-company-settings-metadata) metadata.
 In the resulting entity, the `customEntities` field contains a list of entities for all existing Custom lists.
-Each item in this list includes an `id` field, which specifies the identifier for each list.
+Each entity in this list includes an `id` field, which specifies the identifier for each list.

 ### Create Custom list